 Prior to beginning work with a contractor, submit the scope of work to Evans School Fiscal Staff to ensure that State contracting requirements are being followed.
 Below is an outline of specific requirements:

-- The Evans School employee requesting a PSC shall prepare a scope of work (SOW), complete a Purchase Reimbursement Form and submit the request to Finance and Research Services for review.
+- The Evans School employee requesting a PSC shall prepare a scope of work (SOW), complete a Purchase Reimbursement Form and submit the request to Finance and Administration for review.